Siteimprove/CMS-plugin-Wordpress/tests/integration-regressions/VALIDATION.md

 | Workflow and documentation | Workflow YAML parses; catalog references and documentation links resolve; diff whitespace check passes |

 There are **25 new executable scenarios**, each run in both browsers: eight browser scenarios and seventeen WordPress scenarios.
-The manual workflow is prepared but has not been dispatched on GitHub.
+GitHub runs against that candidate subsequently passed the browser, WordPress environment, and regression suites.
+The live smoke run also passed, with the missing-title result assertion explicitly skipped.
+Scan-result correctness and page-report/S2 rerender fidelity remain unverified.

 ## Limits